T32 ITCB mentors

 Associate Professor, Pathology

 Dr. Harrell’s NCI-funded research focuses on identifying new therapeutic strategies to overcome carboplatin-resistance for triple-negative breast cancer (TNBC) patients (R01).
 He is also funded to develop and test patient-derived xenograft models from patients of African descent (R21).
 He has mentored undergraduate students, Masters and Ph.D. students, M.D./Ph.D. students, postdoctoral fellows and junior faculty.
-In 2020, he received the mentor of the month award from the VCU Center on Health Disparities for his mentoring of a VCU Postbaccalaureate Research Education Program student.
 Dr. Harrell's laboratory currently has two patient advocates both of whom had TNBC and actively participate in his research program.
 Trainees mentored by Dr. Harrell may contribute to collaborative studies to develop new therapies for breast cancer as well as those focusing on the development and characterization of new cancer models that encompass ancestrally-diverse patient samples.

 Joseph Landry, Ph.D.